 The varnish will start to wear away when you brush your teeth and will be completely gone within a few days.
 By then, the fluoride has already penetrated the dental enamel and will continue to protect the teeth for several months.

 Fluoride varnish should be re-applied every six months, or sooner if recommended by your dentist.

 You should not rely on fluoride varnish alone to keep teeth healthy.
 It's important to brush twice a day using a fluoride toothpaste and age-suitable kids toothbrush, and minimise consumption of sugary snacks and drinks.
-Our guide to children's oral health has more information and tips for protecting children's teeth against decay.
+You can read more information and tips for protecting children's teeth against decay in our separate guide.

 What does fluoride varnish cost?